gamtiq/frontend-tools/README.md

 ### Analysis, performance, optimization <a name="analysis"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Bundle Buddy](https://github.com/samccone/bundle-buddy) - a tool to help you find source code duplication across your javascript chunks/splits.
 * [Bundle Phobia](https://bundlephobia.com/) - know the performance impact of including an npm package in your app's bundle.
-* [Core Web Vitals History](https://punits.dev/core-web-vitals-historical/) - Know if the Core Web Vitals for a URL or an origin have improved, degraded or remained stable for the last six months.
+* [Core Web Vitals History](https://punits.dev/core-web-vitals-historical/) - know if the Core Web Vitals for a URL or an origin have improved, degraded or remained stable for the last six months.
 * [DebugBear Page Speed Test](https://www.debugbear.com/test/website-speed) - free tool to test the loading speed of your website.
 * [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - an exhaustive list of elements you should check or at least be aware of, as a Front-End developer and apply to your project.
 * [Jampack](https://jampack.divriots.com/) - optimizes static websites for best user experience and best Core Web Vitals scores.